Travel Dates: If you're planning to start travelling after 1 November 2016 your itinerary will be slightly different

-We depart Auckland from 7.30am and head south, travelling towards the mighty Waikato.
+We depart Auckland and head south, travelling towards the mighty Waikato.
 We’ll take a walk to the majestic Bridal Veil Falls on the way to our destination, the world-renowned surf beach Raglan.
 There’s no better place to learn to surf; but if you don’t fancy hitting the waves, the afternoon is free to relax with a walk on the beach or a mountain walk.
 Chill out or go hard in this funky surf and arts town.

-Depart the marae at 8.00am and head to Rotorua for a free morning to discover its distinctive smell (geothermal areas), culture and adventure.
-At 12.30pm we do hostel pickups in Rotorua, moving onto Rainbow Mountain to meet our local Maori guide, we then head deep into the Kaingaroa Forest to the foothills of the Te Urewera National Park to experience stories, history and culture not yet touched by commercialism.
+We wave goodbye to Richard, Ruth and the whanau and head for Rotorua for a free morning to discover its distinctive smell (geothermal areas), culture and adventure.
+Around midday we do hostel pick-ups in Rotorua before heading onto Rainbow Mountain to meet our local Maori guide and venture deep into the Kaingaroa Forest in the foothills of the Te Urewera National Park.
+Today you will experience stories, history and a culture not yet touched by commercialism.
 Spend the night in the tranquil oasis of Kohutapu Lodge and get involved in some of the many activities on offer or simply enjoy a sunset drink at the Taniwha Bar overlooking the lake.
 You’ll be inspired as you learn how Stray’s visits here are contributing to the wellbeing of the local community.